Do you enjoy growing a vegetable garden? What about growing beautiful flowers all around your yard?

 Either way, place a shallow amount of water in the cake pan.
 If you don’t overdo it when watering, your plants should be fine.

-When you let your plant sit in too much water for a long period, you the roots may rot.
+When you let your plant sit in too much water for a long period, the roots may rot.

 Water shallowly with this method, and you should be fine.